GodotSteam/GodotSteam-Docs/docs/tutorials/common_issues.md

 ## Using the Module and Plug-in
 ==}

 On occasion folks will download the pre-compiled editor (module version) and then install the plug-in from the Godot Asset Library.
-This will result in a few weird errors, most of which will prevent anything from working.
-If you do this, you'll need to pick one or the other.
+This will result in a few weird errors as you will probably be making duplicate calls.

-If you stick with the pre-compiles, which is recommended, you'll need to completely remove the plug-in to get things working again.
+If you stick with the pre-compiles, which I recommended, you'll need to completely remove the plug-in from you project's folder and in the settings.

+{==
+## Steam on Flatpak
+==}

+The Flatpak version of Steam will not work with GodotSteam in testing (through the editor) as it will be unable to find the running process correctly.
+This may or may not affect the Steam version of Godot and downloading the plug-in version through the Asset Library; I have not yet tested this setup.

+At the time of writing, we have not found a way to get these two talking.
+However, your shipped game will work fine.
+Also, if anyone knows how to solve this, please let us know!

+{==
+## GDNative Quirks
+==}
+GDNative is the odd-man-out in GodotSteam as it has some extra "got ya's" that need to be listed.

+### No Enums

+There is no way to bind the enums so they are not present.

+### Rich Presence

+Rich presence will work fine on all operating systems _except_ Windows.
+It will occasionally make the value the key on random calls.

+### Getting Lobbies

+For whatever reason, the get lobby callback would not return a single array like everything else so the callback will send an array of lobbies and the total count.